bitfocus/companion-module-figure53-qlab-advance/HELP.md

 What does QLab do?
 QLab makes it simple to create intricate designs of light, sound, and video, which you play back during a live performance.
 QLab allows you to lock in exactly how you want the light, sound, and video to play during your performance.
-When you’re done designing, you'll switch to “show mode” and run your show just by pressing “GO”.
+When you are done designing, switch to “show mode” and run your show just by pressing “GO”.

-Go over to [figure 53](https://figure53.com/) and checkout the software.
+The software is available at [QLab.app](qlab.app).
+You can use QLab for 2 channel audio and 1 screen video without needing a license.

 This module adds a TCP mode option to the *QLab* module.
 Due to the nature and volume of information feedback and variables are only available in TCP mode.